-It is however important to note that the above potential demand is affected by various demand and supply-side factors, which will ultimately impact on the ability of the Tanzanian SMEs to tap into it.
-On the demand side, the key issue relates to the challenge for EU buyers to substitute their current source markets with Tanzania coffee, which would not only be based on prices offered, but also on the blending requirements, already existing recipes and how easily as well as willingly they may change them.
-Due to its quality, some of Tanzania's coffee is among the most expensive on the global market, so buyers often buy it to put a taste finish to a blend made of other coffees.
-This means that they would not buy more Tanzanian coffee even if they might want to, because it will mean increasing the price of their product.
+It is however important to note that the above potential demand is affected by various demand and supply-side factors, which will ultimately impact on the ability of the Rwandan SMEs to tap into it.
+On the demand side, the key issue relates to the challenge for EU buyers to substitute their current source markets with Rwandan coffee, which would not only be based on prices offered, but also on the blending requirements, already existing recipes and how easily as well as willingly they may change them.
+Given its premium nature, Rwandan coffee is among the most expensive on the global market, so buyers often buy it to put a taste finish to a blend made of say Brazil coffee.